antkrit/freelance-website/README.md

 ### Local Run

 First you need to create `.env` file in project root directory.
-You can find an example in the `.env.local` file
+You can find an example in the `.env.local` file.
+Make sure that database specified in the .env file exists.

 #### Use uvicorn